ERAalex/task3espinosa/README.md

 <h2>SUMMARY</h2>
 ________________________________________________
-Python developer with 1 year of experience in finance and fintech.
+<br>Python developer with 1 year of experience in finance and fintech.
 Well-acquainted with database engineering, data warehouses, and data processing.
 Knowledgeable in Python frameworks like Django, Flask.  <br>